LeoLovemary/tastylib/README.md

         $ cmake -DTASTYLIB_BUILD_TEST=ON ..
         ```

-2. Build with GNU Make on Linux:
+2. Continue to build with GNU Make on Linux:

     ```
     $ make